SunsetFi/simply-openapi/packages/controllers/docs/api-reference/contexts.md

 ## OperationMiddlewareFactoryContext

 This context is used for producing middleware to handle methods.
-As middleware factories run on specific methods, this inherits all properties from MethodHandlerContext
+As middleware factories run on specific methods, this context inherits from MethodHandlerContext

 ### Properties